INSTRUMENT RATING

 What is Involved?

-To earn your Instrument Rating, you have to receive the appropriate training on the procedures and techniques to operate an aircraft with reference to instruments and take two tests, a computerized knowledge test, and a flight with an examiner.
+To achieve your Instrument Rating, you’ll go through a clear process.
+First, you must complete appropriate training on the procedures and techniques for operating an aircraft solely by reference to instruments.
+Following your training, you’ll take two tests: a computerized knowledge test and a practical flight test with an examiner.

 FAA Requirements for Instrument Rating